aaapetyan/TestAPP/README.md

 # TestAPP
-This projects shows the implementation of API web service.
+This project shows the implementation of the API web service.
 The API is written using Flask-RESTful, the database is built using SQLAlchemy.

 ## Running